bigbrotherisstillwatching/utEqualizer/README.md

 -releases only for arm64
 -you'll have to grant microphone permission for the volume bar to work
 -only tested on Fairphone 4

-## Issues

--playback pauses, when deactivating the equalizer -> you'll have to press play again in your musicplayer, etc. until i eventually find a solution for this